-His vineyard, Les Beguines, is located about 10 km west of Reims.
+Prevost was most certainly influenced by some of the unique techniques of Anselme Selosse, including a fastidious attention to detail in the vineyard, with extremely low yields (about half the legal limit!) and no chemical additives used in his farming.
+Les Beguines is located about 10 km west of Reims.
 It was planted in the late 1950's, fortunately prior to the age of "super clones", so with original massale selection cuttings.
-He harvests all grapes by hand, and ferments with indigenous yeasts using a mix of used barriques and 600L demi-muids.
-The champagnes are disgorged about 18 months after bottling, and finished with no dosage so as to preserve the sanctity and purity of the wine underneath.
+Jérôme harvests all grapes by hand, and ferments with indigenous yeasts using a mix of used barriques and 600L demi-muids.
+The champagnes are disgorged about 16 months after bottling, and finished with no dosage and very little sulfur so as to preserve the sanctity and purity of the wine underneath.

 Prévost's miniscule production is magnified by his cult-y following.
 While the technical details can't be eliminated from the conversation, Jérôme's Champagnes should be viewed through the lens of his generous, artistic spirit.
 Part philosopher, part comedian, Jérome farms vines and produces wines with the deep desire to bring people together in the name of deliciousness.